 How To Find Your Social Security Number For Free

-Learning how to find your social security number is not difficult.
+Finding your social security number is not difficult.
 For starters, if you were issued a social security card as a child, there’s a good possibility your parents are still in possession of that card and can give you the number right away.
 For others, finding your social security number may take a little digging through old documents still in your possession.
-Going directly to the source by requesting your number from the federal Social Security Administration is also an option.
-For those who do not already have a social security number, applying for one is not difficult as long as certain requirements can be met.
+Going directly to the source by requesting your number from the federal Social Security Administration (SSA) is also an option.

 - Opening a banking account

 - Applying for credit privileges

 Most commonly, people can find their SSN on tax forms, employment documentation, medical history, or credit history information.